Office of Counseling, College and Career Services

-The Office of Advisement and Counseling coordinates the critical work of counselors in each school as they remove barriers to academic achievement through data-driven, comprehensive programming to meet the needs of all students.
-Advisement and Counseling also works with advisement teams in each school to provide each middle and high school student with a caring and knowledgeable adult to challenge them and help them make wise choices throughout their school career.
+The Office of Counseling, College and Career Services coordinates the critical work of counselors in each school as they remove barriers to academic achievement through data-driven, comprehensive programming to meet the needs of all students.

 The School Counseling Department is an indispensable part of each school team.
 Every school in Gwinnett County has at least one counselor.
 All GCPS counselors are state-certified, highly skilled professionals who possess the minimum of a Master's degree or higher in school counseling.
 Our purpose is to serve 100% of Gwinnett students in removing barriers to academic success.
 Our goal is to assist students in developing skills and competencies necessary to complement the academic curriculum and impact a positive school climate.
 Counselors work in cooperation with parents and teachers to provide programs and services that enhance student academic performance, instill respect for lifelong learning, and heighten career awareness and exploration.
 Counselors provide crisis intervention and serve as a community liaison.

 Providing students with the knowledge and skills to be successful in college and careers is a priority for Gwinnett County Public Schools.
 The district's K-12 College and Career Framework outlines critical exploration and planning activities for students focusing on college and career opportunities.
 GCPS high schools have a college and career specialist who functions as an extension of the local school counseling department and has the unique responsibility of focusing on postsecondary exploration and planning.
 Engaging students in career exploration and college planning builds a sense of hope and optimism about their future.